patrickfav/density-converter/README.md

 java -jar ./dconvert.jar
 ```

 provides the same features as the command line tool so see help page of command line or tooltips.
+Additionally the UI
+will save its settings persistently making it easier for power users.

 ![gui-screenshot](misc/screenshot1.png)